 In addition to classroom activities, the Lifelong Peer Learning Program sponsors group art shows, special lectures, and readings; publishes an online periodical of arts and letters; and organizes urban walks, day trips, and domestic and international study trips.
 While we await the return to public life post- public health crisis, we gather remotely for discussions and screenings outside of the scheduled study group sessions.

-Read more in their own words on the IRP "Zine" (special interest magazine).
+Read more in their own words on the LP2 "Zine" (special interest magazine).

 ABOUT US STUDY GROUPS JOIN US FAQs